Share a Preprint

 After you add your preprint file, you can choose to either create a new component within the project or component you originally selected or to use the project or component you have already selected.

-Or, you can click Use the current [project] [component] if you want your preprint to be part of the project or component you originally selected.
+Select Use the current [project] [component] if you want your preprint to be part of the project or component you originally selected.

 If you add your preprint to an existing project or component, the authors and title of your preprint will be extended to your OSF project or component.

-After you've chosen your discipline(s), click Save and continue.
+Then click Save and continue.

-If you choose the "No license" option, fill out the "Year" and Copyright Holders" fields.
-These fields are required when you don't add a license to your preprint.
-They disappear when you choose another license from the menu.
+If you choose the "No license" option, fill out the "Year" and "Copyright Holders" fields.
+These fields are required when you do not license your preprint.

 Click Save and continue when you're finished filling out this section.